 - Two people cannot use the showers in two bathrooms or more at the same time.

 None of the above issues are ‘normal’ in a house with that does not have water pressure issues.
 People may become accustomed to living with such water pressure conditions.
 However they affect everyone’s quality of life, and increasing water pressure is not a difficult problem to solve.
 There some basic causes of low water pressure, to learn more read The 6 Primary Causes Of Low Water Pressure.

 Increasing water pressure can be as easy as cleaning out the strainers of each sink and outlet.
 Making sure all water valves in your plumbing system are fully open is also a very good idea.
 Sometimes a water meter can become blocked, or there may be a piece of galvanized pipe in the house plumbing system.

 Frequently a handy homeowner can check out simple problems.
 But many times a licensed plumber or water main contractor should be called to professionally check out the situation.
 Balkan provides free site visits and free no obligation written estimates.
 Frequently they can recommend an appropriate licensed master plumber if they cannot handle the particular issue.
 This link provides additional information about low water pressure.

-In some cases a main water line upgrade may be needed.
-Frequently a building may have been altered over the years.
-This can include:
+In some cases a main water line upgrade may be needed

 - Additional plumbing fixtures.